james-nesbitt/boch/README.md

     $/> boch flow init --name "name"

-If you like one of our www-server image then you can include a copy of it for your project by adding this:
+If you like one of our www-server image then you can include a copy of it for your project by adding this [THIS IS DOCKER SPECIFIC AND THE REFERRED IMAGES ARE OBSOLETE]:

     $/> boch %builds:www-cnpm-jn flow init --name "name"
     $/> boch %builds:www-lamp-mk flow init --name "name"